 Congratulations – you did it!
-You wrote a book.
+You wrote a book (if you haven't yet, check out this article with 10 steps to follow).
 Pat yourself on the back and take a few moments to acknowledge what you’ve achieved.

 Okay, what next?
 Writing your book is just the first step in your journey to becoming a published author.
 It’s a journey that ends with your book in the hands (or on the device) of your audience – your readers.